Financial & Medical

 General vs. Specific Powers

-Although Powers of Attorney may be given to cover only a specific need, those found as part of an Estate Plan will be General Durable Powers of Attorney.
+Although Powers of Attorney may be given to cover only a specific need, those found as part of an Estate Plan will be General Durable Power of Attorney.
 This means that your agent is able to handle most of your personal and financial matters for you even in the event of your incapacity.

 Choosing your Agent